4 Things Retirees Should Buy at Costco Before Inflation Makes Them Unaffordable

 Millions of Readers

-Here are four things retirees should buy at Costco now before inflation makes them unaffordable.
+Here are four things retirees should buy at Costco before inflation makes them less affordable.

 Your favorite cup of brew is in danger of spilling over into dangerously high prices, even at a place like Costco.
-According to U.S. Import Data, in 2023 the United States spent $8.2 billion to import coffee, one of the main goods and crops that American farmers typically cannot grow.
+According to U.S. Import Data, the United States spent $8.2 billion in 2023 to import coffee, one of the main goods and crops American farmers typically cannot grow.

-Fast forward to 2025, to add inflation and the high price of tariffs into the mix for countries who produce coffee, such as Brazil and Columbia, retirees might want to buy their favorite beans in bulk the next time they make a run to Costco.
+Fast forward to 2026, inflation and the high price of tariffs for countries who produce coffee such as Brazil and Columbia could still play a factor.
+Retirees might want to buy their favorite beans in bulk the next time they make a run to Costco, just in case.

-For any retirees who are meat lovers, particularly when it comes to cow-based products, make some room in your freezer.
-Costco might have to mark up your favorite cuts of meat from cattle remain at record high prices in 2025, as noted by Drovers.
+For meat lovers, particularly when it comes to cow-based products, make some room in your freezer.
+Costco might have to mark up your favorite cuts of meat from cattle should they again hit record high prices like in 2025.

-There were high hopes and promises made to reduce the price of eggs by the U.S. government at the start of the year.
-Alas, in May 2025, the U.S. Centers for Disease Control and Prevention (CDC) had accounted for 169,325,151 cases of highly pathogenic avian influenza (HPAI) in bird populations, both wild and domestically kept, which had the potential to keep egg prices high.
+There were high hopes and promises made to reduce the price of eggs as the presidency changed hands.
+Alas, in May 2025, the U.S. Centers for Disease Control and Prevention (CDC) accounted for over 169 million cases of highly pathogenic avian influenza (HPAI) in bird populations, both wild and domestically kept, which caused prices to spike.
+While they have since tempered as the health crisis passed, the situation continues to be monitored closely.

-Retirees use eggs for a lot of purposes — from breakfast to baking — and while they do not stay fresh forever, having an extra carton or two from Costco around the house might not be a bad idea, especially if inflation hits hard later on this year.
+Retirees use eggs for a lot of purposes — from breakfast to baking — and while they do not stay fresh forever, having an extra carton or two from Costco around the house might not be a bad idea, especially if inflation continues to rear its ugly head.